The significance of the Cypriot olive

 HARVESTING & PRODUCTION METHODS FOR CREATING CYPRIOT OLIVE OIL

-Timing: Olive trees are typically harvested in the late autumn to early winter.
+Olive trees are typically harvested in the late autumn to early winter.
 Early harvests tend to yield more fruity, green flavours that offer a more peppery, pungent, and bitter characteristics.
 Later harvests generally produce a richer, more mature oil that is both smoother and milder.

-Netting and shaking: Branches are often shaken or beaten so that olives drop into nets.
+The age-old harvesting method of hand picking allows for the careful collection of intact olives.
+This helps to preserve the fruit and reduces bruising, which ultimately affects the quality of the product.
+Branches are often shaken or beaten so that olives drop into nets.
 Some modern methods include using mechanical shakers or combs for efficiency.

-The modern press: Most Cypriot producers use modern continuous centrifugation that involves the use of two or three-phase decanter centrifuges to separate oil, water, and solids efficiently.
+Most Cypriot producers use modern continuous centrifugation that involves the use of two or three-phase decanter centrifuges to separate oil, water, and solids efficiently.
 Stainless steel hammer mills or disc crushers are commonly used to rupture the olive fruit.
 This then releases the oil-containing droplets.
 The second phase involves slowly churning the olive paste to extract further smaller oil droplets.
 It is essential to control the temperature during this process.
 This helps to preserve not only the aroma and flavours, but also helps to keep the polyphenols and antioxidants intact.

-The traditional press: Some smaller artisanal producers still advocate the use of smaller traditional stone mills, which are used to rupture the olive fruit.
+Some smaller artisanal producers still advocate the use of smaller traditional stone mills, which are used to rupture the olive fruit.
 Once the initial oil-containing droplets are collected, the remaining paste is spread onto fibre mats or hoops.
 The paste is then further pressed to extract oil and moisture, with the oil separating from the paste.

-Result: Both methods result in an unrefined crude olive oil that usually contains moisture, solids, and traces of water.
+Both methods result in an unrefined crude olive oil that usually contains moisture, solids, and traces of water.
 Degumming is a process used to remove phospholipids that can affect stability.
 Filtration is used to improve clarity and shelf life.
 Some extra-virgin oils are bottled unfiltered for a more natural appearance and texture.
 Cyprus’s premium products are usually unrefined or only lightly filtered.
 Cypriot extra-virgin olive oil, for example, does not undergo continuous refining.
 This occurs only for the lower-grade olive oils that might be refined.